| sphinx(1) | command-line client for the SPHINX password manager | sphinx(1) |

 getpwd | sphinx edit [force] <keyid>

-This operation fetches the file stored at keyid loads it into your editor (specified by the EDITOR environment variable) and stores the changes and saved file back on the same keyid overwriting the original.
+This operation fetches the file stored at keyid, opens it in your default editor (specified by the EDITOR environment variable), and stores the saved changes back at the same keyid, overwriting the original.

 -